-- Do not assume information which is not given.
-Remember this warning especially while tackling ‘logical reasoning’ and ‘data analysis’ questions.
+- Do not assume information that is not given.
+Remember this warning especially while tackling ‘logical reasoning’ and ‘data analysis questions.

-- Do not waste time in guessing because in ‘mental ability questions’ there is only clear cut answer.
-You can take the risk of guessing only towards the end of the paper if you are acutely short of time and more questions are left, then too, only when you are able to clearly rule out two alternatives and have to guess between similar looking answers.
+- Do not waste time in guessing because in ‘mental ability questions’ there is only a clear-cut answer.
+You can take the risk of guessing only towards the end of the paper if you are acutely short of time and more questions are left, then too, only when you are able to clearly rule out two alternatives and have to guess between similar-looking answers.